Black women are exhausted blog feature image

 Black women at the intersection of patriarchy and white supremacy

-Because of patriarchy and white supremacy, black women have historically borne the brunt of inequity and discrimination.
+Because of patriarchy and white supremacy, Black women have historically borne the brunt of inequity and discrimination.
 As a result, we’ve been disproportionately affected by the impacts of these poisonous systems and their institutions.
-Whether it is maternal health outcomes, treatment in the justice system, etc, black women are the most harmed.
-In short, black women are exhausted from the seemingly never ending task of navigating these systems and conditions.
+Whether it is maternal health outcomes, treatment in the justice system, etc, Black women are the most harmed.
+In short, Black women are exhausted from the seemingly never ending task of navigating these systems and conditions.
 Awakening to these realities, rather than remaining on the hamster wheel going no where, is the beginning of the selfcare journey!

 A brief reminder of her-story